tvm-contest/devex/README.md

 Yor can ask https://t.me/hi_artem or https://t.me/EkaterinaPantaz to register your provider.

-> ℹ️ If you run application just for local development or testing you can ask register http://localhost/endpoint as endpoint to avoid port forwarding and ssl generation etc.
+> ℹ️ If you run application just for local development or testing you may ask register http://localhost/endpoint as endpoint to avoid port forwarding and ssl generation etc.

 #### `.env`: